dl9pf/meta-spdxscanner/README.md

   SPDX_DEPLOY_DIR = "${SPDX_DEST_DIR}"
 ```
 Note
-  If you want to use fossdriver-host.bbclass, you have to make sure that  fossdriver has been installed on your host and it works wekk.
+  If you want to use fossdriver-host.bbclass, you have to make sure that  fossdriver has been installed on your host and it works well.
   Please reference to https://github.com/fossology/fossdriver.

 2. dosocs-host.bbclass